-Most people already know that the world’s highest mountain is Mount Everest.
-It’s common knowledge, it’s mainstream, it’s not much of a secret.
-But, and let’s get real for a second, how many people do you think know what the world’s sixth highest mountain is?
-Or, for that matter, what the third, fourth, fifth, seventh, eighth, and ninth highest mountains in the world are.
+The highest mountain in the world is Mount Everest.
+It’s common knowledge, it’s mainstream, and it’s not much of a secret.
+Do you think know what the world’s second highest mountain is though?
+Or, for that matter, what the third, fourth, fifth, sixth, seventh, eighth, and ninth highest mountains in the world are.
 Exactly.
-That’s the sort of trivia only real mountaineering hipsters have.
-Thankfully, and big shoutout to Google here for helping us in our hour of need, we can now all be mountaineering hipsters together.
-Knowledge is power, power is knowledge etc.
+That’s the sort of trivia only real mountaineering experts have.
+Well, the good news is that we’re here to help with this guide to the biggest mountains on earth.

 1) Mount Everest

-As we’ve already said, and as you already knew, Mount Everest is the world’s highest mountain.
-Its peak is an eye-watering 8,848 metres above sea level, making it well over eight times taller than the highest mountain in Wales (Snowdon, at 1,085 metres above sea level).
+As we’ve already said, and as you already knew, Mount Everest is the highest mountain in the world.
+For a long time, its peak was thought to be an eye-watering 8,848 metres above sea level.
+This is well over eight times taller than the highest mountain in Wales (Snowdon, at 1,085 metres above sea level).

 Everest is situated on the border between Nepal and the autonomous region of Tibet.
 Officially speaking, the first successful Everest climbers were Sir Edmund Hillary and Tenzing Norgay in 1953.
 It is estimated that there is well over 200 dead bodies on Everest, all of them remarkably well-preserved because of the extremely cold temperatures.